Beware of Taking Loans for Homes for Sale

 - Originating loans involves certain fees and costs.
 Make sure that the fees are not too excessive and calculate the fees once again to ensure accuracy.

-- Don’t take loans which cover insurance policies like life or medical insurance.
+- Don’t take loans that cover insurance policies like life or medical insurance.

 - Be careful if the contract involves a binding mandatory arbitration clause.
 If the investor agrees to a binding arbitration clause, it means that he loses all his rights to sue for any reason if a dispute arises.